 Model & Bespoke Specification

 A Ghost is less expensive to insure than a Phantom.
-Bespoke commissions, gallery features, and Starlight headliners all increase the insured value and premium.
+Bespoke commissions, gallery features, and Starlight headliners all increase the insured value.

 👤